jmartinesp/SpannedGridLayoutManager/README.md

 Just use the new `SpanLayoutParams` instead of generic `RecyclerView.LayoutParams`.

+## Migrating from 2.X to 3.X

+Sadly, due to more limitations of the initial design and bugs, most of the LayoutManager's layouting and recycling process had to be re-written.
+This depended on some breaking API changes since otherwise there would have been lots of unnecessary recycling of views and performance loss when the spans are calculated.

+Because of this, while you would set the *SpanSizes* using `SpanLayoutParams`, **these are no longer needed**.
+You can safely delete those from your adapter.

+Instead of that, you must use the `SpannedGridLayoutManager.SpanSizeLookup` like you would do with a `GridLayoutManager`.
+You can find more info on the [Usage section](#usage).

 ## Animations

 To have animations as shown in the sample, you must: